 Baseline Report- Bangladesh

 International Centre for Diarrhoeal Disease Research, Bangladesh (icddr,b), in collaboration with Care USA and CARE Bangladesh, is leading an impact evaluation of the Tipping Point approach in Bangladesh.
-In program areas, there were high rates of child marriage reported, and girls’ aspirations for when they will get married is at odds with the reality.
-The majority of girls accepted gender-inequitable attitudes, including the control by their family about their mobility and other aspects of their lives.
+In program areas, there were high rates of child marriage reported, and girls’ aspirations for when they will get married is at odds with their reality.
+The majority of girls accepted gender-inequitable attitudes, including control by their family about their mobility and other aspects of their lives.
 Girls rarely negotiate marriage, since social norms related to girls’ voice and decision-making would lead to girls’ opinion being ignored.
 Girls’ interaction with boys outside of family was also restricted and the result of violating this norm could be early marriage.
 The study recommends building girls’ movement for collective action in favor of girls’ rights and community sensitization to girls’ rights, both of which are important components of the Tipping Point Phase 2 package.